DalekCraft2/TARDIS/README.md

 # TARDIS

-TARDIS is a Spigot / Paper plugin that allows you to create a TARDIS that lets you time travel (teleport) to random locations.
+TARDIS is a Spigot/Paper plugin that allows you to create a TARDIS that lets you time travel (teleport) to random locations.
 It adds a Whovian twist to the typical /sethome and /home commands.

 **As a player, you can:**